Navigating the Publisher Landscape07 May, 20215 mins

-The publisher world has been awash with change, disruption, and development since the get go, refusing to rest on its laurels or stand still at any time...
+The publishing world has been awash with change, disruption, and development since the get-go, refusing to rest on its laurels or stand still at any time...

 Not only is the amount of information and media we consume on the rise, but also the different ways in which we engage with and consume this information means that brands and publishers have to constantly evolve in order to stay one step ahead.

 The technology allows for greater measurement of advertising campaigns no matter how large or small, ad formats, creatives, and audience segments, shifting the focus towards brand lift and the intentions of consumers to act.

 With so much great content to come from Ed and Tom’s discussion, we’ve highlighted three separate topics to whet your appetites…

 Importance of brand lift measurement in the campaign lifecycle

 With the amount of investment in technologies currently, publishers could be forgiven for thinking that they’re doing well when it comes to the performance of their brand campaigns.

 The reality is, however, that there’s a disconnect between the investment going into campaigns, and the amount that’s available.
 It’s a disconnect that the bigger platforms have already figured out, with many of the smaller publishers unable to compete and falling behind in this respect.

 As Tom highlights, the investment is out there and that: